The Galapagos mystery that just won't die – DW – 09/02/2024

 But what is it about random strangers living too close for comfort that makes for an engrossing story?

-Quipping that "hell is other people," Kahler explains that the settlers had gone to the Galapagos not expecting others to join them.
+Quipping that "hell is other people," Kahler said the settlers had gone to the Galapagos not expecting others to join them.
 And each person went there bearing their own inner demons that were neither exacerbated nor erased by the others.

 "I think that if you really want to be happy on a desert island, you really have to be alone.
-You can't bring anybody with you at all."
+You can't bring anybody with you at all," she said.

 Otherwise, like in the case of the European settlers, it could make for a true story no fiction can trump.